-Notes from Mike Bauer, Director of Student Services
+Notes from Emily Herman, Director of Student Services

 As our second quarter gets underway students may struggle with homework and setting routines.
 A big reason is consistency on practicing new skills learned in class which is the reason for homework.
 Homework is an important skill to gain mastery skills and prepare them for real world jobs skills.